 Hello friends!
 I hope everyone has had a fabulous week!
 Fall is in full swing here and I am loving every second of it!
 Candice has whipped up some amazing new recipes that are perfect as the weather cools down.
 I personally can’t wait to try this thai coconut chicken soup or these amazing looking dark chocolate almond butter cups!
 As I’ve been prepping for an upcoming weightlifting meet and trying to cut weight, my eating has been pretty basic and bland so I can’t wait to get back in the kitchen and come up with some great stuff for you guys!
 In the meantime, check out the two recipes we’ve released from our #whhpumpkinproject for Primal Palate’s Fall Fest!
 We’ve put so much into this project and can’t wait to release it!
 While you’re on Primal Palate make sure to vote for our recipes through 10/28!

 Now as most of you know besides food, fitness/CrossFit/weightlifting are huge passions of mine.
 Today I want to specifically talk about the weightlifting aspect of CrossFit and what the barbell has done for me and other women I know.
 Today at my gym we did a strictly barbell WOD (workout of the day).
 It was a 20 min AMRAP of 1 deadlift, 1 hang power clean, 1 front squat, 1 push jerk, men 185/women 125.
 Now I know not everyone likes a barbell WOD because the weight can be intimidating and I knew nobody in my 9AM class would do that weight.
-However, each one of the women in my class today picked a challenging weight for them and totally KILLED it.
+However, each one of the women in my class today picked a challenging weight for them and totally KILLED it, she did far better than the guy that didn’t put a Barbell Collar on tight enough and ended up nearly killing himself. note to self always double check the barbell collars!.
 As I coached them through this long WOD, I became more inspired with every minute that went by.
 To me, there’s something empowering about lifting a barbell.

 This got me thinking about how much lifting/CrossFit has changed my life.
 I know, I know that sounds so dramatic but it’s true!
 Now I’ve always been fairly athletic and always liked being refereed to as “strong” but pre-CrossFit I always thought this meant I was “too bulky” or “too muscular” or that it wasn’t something that was desirable as a woman.
 It wasn’t until I started CrossFit that I realized being strong is something to be celebrated.
 Grabbing a hold of the barbell changed me and I never want to go back.